 And we thoroughly enjoyed our first night in Fort Meyers Beach.

 Just my sweet Sven, my mom, my dad, Charlie and me.

 Sven and my dad would head out each morning pulling their golf clubs along on the sidewalk behind them.

 Mom and I would read our books, eat toasted English muffins under a quarter inch of melted peanut butter and drink strong, black coffee, next to the pool.

-And then we’d fix ourselves a Bloody Mary.
+Then we'd fix ourselves a Bloody Mary.

 And then we'd take the trolley downtown.

 I bought a necklace that has since been stolen and melted down for cash to buy drugs.

 My mom bought an ankle bracelet that detached itself from her ankle years later while she was in The Riviera Maya.